timemod/regts/README.md

 ## regts

 Package `regts` makes it easier to work with regular timeseries, particularly for annual, quarterly and monthly timeseries.

+In the near future, we'll add functionality for (interactive) visualization of timeseries.